qzhang503/proteoQ/README.md

 ```

 This will produce the volcano plots of proteins within gene sets that
 have passed our selection criteria.
-In the demo, I only show one of the
+Here, we show one of the examples:
-examples:

 <img src="images\protein\volcplot\urogenital_system_development.png" alt="**Figure 6.** An example of volcano plots of protein log2FC under a gene set" width="80%" />
 <p class="caption">